Reksee-Firewall/library/README.md

 Features to Add:

-- Remove specific book.
-- Remove all books.
 - When hover, name appears over the book.
-- Red book animation when library is full.
-- Should work on backend configuration later on.
 - Add marker if book is/isn't read.
 - Initially, configuration is saved within the browser.